Reviewed by the Security Compliance Guide Editorial Team, 2026-06-23.

 For the broader HIPAA program, start with our HIPAA compliance guide and work through the HIPAA Security Rule safeguards checklist next.

-Sources: HIPAA Privacy Rule (45 CFR Part 164), HIPAA Security Rule (45 CFR Part 164 Subpart C), Zoom HIPAA Compliance Guide, HHS Office for Civil Rights enforcement data.
+Sources: HIPAA Privacy Rule (45 CFR Part 164), HIPAA Security Rule (45 CFR Part 164 Subpart C), Zoom Trust Center, HIPAA, HHS Office for Civil Rights Enforcement Highlights, HIPAA Security Rule NPRM 2024 (89 Fed.
+Reg.
+25054), SAMHSA 42 CFR Part 2 Final Rule (2024), FTC Health Breach Notification Rule.